Evans Blue: The Pursuit Begins When This Portrayal of Life Ends (2007–2009)

 After an eight-month stint touring around the United States, Evans Blue returned home and began work upon their second album, The Pursuit Begins When This Portrayal of Life Ends.
 Danny D left the band and was replaced by Howard Davis.
+Davis had originally auditioned to become the drummer for the band Breaking Benjamin, he was not picked however due to the band choosing another drummer first, but Davis kept in contact with the band and they referred him to Evan’s Blue when the drummer position opened.

 Evans Blue was nominated for New Group of the Year at the Juno Awards of 2007.

-The first single from The Pursuit hit airwaves May 21, 2007 and was accompanied by a music video, directed by Jesse Ewles.
+The first single from The Pursuit hit airwaves May 21, 2007, and was accompanied by a music video, directed by Jesse Ewles.
 The Pursuit Begins When This Portrayal of Life Ends was released on July 24, 2007.

 In March 2007, Evans Blue recorded acoustic versions of each song from The Melody and the Energetic Nature of Volume.
 For a limited time, this collection was included with each purchase of The Pursuit from Best Buy, and contained commentary from Matisyn, as well as a making-of documentary for the second album.
 The FYE version of the album did not include the Unplugged Melody, but instead had two additional tracks.

 On July 10, 2007, in Toronto, Evans Blue kicked off their first headlining tour, Curbside Confession of a Catastrophe.
 The tour stopped across the western United States, with occasional performances in Vancouver, British Columbia.
 They were accompanied by Framing Hanley, Fair to Midland, and Submersed throughout September, then were joined by Saving Abel and Canadian rockers Neurosonic.
 This tour ended on December 31 in Houston, Texas, where they introduced a new song, "Good Enough", a song which was later scrapped.

 At this point, Kevin Matisyn was voted out of the band.
 Parker Lauzon stated: "We did not choose anyone over him; he was simply voted out, not only because of musical differences but business differences as well.
 He was not making good decisions for this band anymore, and we as a group have decided to move on."
 (In 2009, Matisyn founded the band Parabelle.)